-Program Coordinator: Ben Casteel • bcasteel1@vhcc.edu • 276-739-2441
+Program Coordinator: 739-2441 Ben Casteel • bcasteel1@vhcc.edu • 276- Length: Four semesters (two years)

 Purpose: The Horticulture Industry is one of the fastest growing industries in the VHCC service region.
 The Horticulture program is designed to prepare students for employment in the horticulture industry or a related field and to provide training for those who are currently working in the field and wish to improve their knowledge and skills.
 Students will not only develop skills in crop production, but also interpersonal and business management skills.